 - Describe hallucinogens and how they affect the brain and behavior

-A hallucinogen is one of a class of drugs that results in profound alterations in sensory and perceptual experiences (Figure 1).
+A hallucinogen is one of a class of drugs that results in profound alterations in sensory and perceptual experiences.
 In some cases, users experience vivid visual hallucinations.
-Common hallucinogens include marijuana, psilocybin (shrooms), mescaline (peyote), and LSD.
-It is also common for these types of drugs to cause hallucinations of body sensations (e.g., feeling as if you are a giant) and a skewed perception of the passage of time.
+Common hallucinogens include psilocybin (shrooms), mescaline (peyote), and LSD.
+These substances also commonly cause hallucinations of body sensations (e.g., feeling as if you are a giant) and a skewed perception of the passage of time.

 As a group, hallucinogens are incredibly varied in terms of the neurotransmitter systems they affect.
 Mescaline and LSD are serotonin agonists, and PCP (angel dust) and ketamine (an animal anesthetic) act as antagonists of the NMDA glutamate receptor.
 In general, these drugs are not thought to possess the same sort of abuse potential as other classes of drugs discussed in this section.

 Some hallucinogens are extracted from plants or mushrooms, and some are synthetic (human-made).
 Historically, people have used hallucinogens for religious or healing rituals.
 More recently, people report using these drugs for social or recreational purposes, including to have fun, deal with stress, have spiritual experiences, or just to feel different.

 Common classic hallucinogens include the following: